 Open Water Swimming Mastery: Conquering Your Fear and Building Speed

-The triathlon swim strikes fear into the hearts of many athletes.
+The triathlon swim strikes fear into many athletes.
 Open water, mass starts, limited visibility, and the inability to stop make this the most psychologically challenging discipline for many triathletes.
-This comprehensive guide will transform your relationship with open water swimming, taking you from anxious splashing to confident, efficient racing.
+But that fear is manageable.
+I promise.

 Understanding Open Water Fear